Massive Multi-County Drug Bust Yields 10 Arrests

 Smith was charged with possession with intent to distribute over five pounds of marijuana.
 Lowther was charged with possession with intent to distribute more than an ounce but less than five pounds of marijuana, along with possession and paraphernalia.
 Stinson was charged with possession of marijuana and paraphernalia.
 All three were released on summonses.

-Sandoval was released on her own recognizance, charged with possession and intent to distribute more than 25 pounds of marijuana.
+Sandoval was released on her own recognizance, charged with possession and intent to distribute over 25 pounds of marijuana.

 The operation established probable cause to search homes and businesses in Ocean, Monmouth and Middlesex Counties.
 They include a garage rented by Smith on Route 547 in Jackson; a storage unit on Route 9 in Old Bridge; and homes occupied by Smith and Stinson, Lowther, Malkowski, and Nungesser.